mui/material-ui/docs/src/pages/style/typography/typography.md

 ## Migration to typography v2

 The material design specification changed concerning variant names and styles.
-To allow a smooth transition we kept old variants and restyled variants for backwards compatibility but will log deprecation warnings.
+To allow a smooth transition we kept old variants and restyled variants for backwards compatibility but we log deprecation warnings.
-We will remove the old variants with our next major release v4.0.0 (Q1 2019).
+We will remove the old typography variants in the next major release v4.0.0 (Q1 2019).

 ### Strategies